LF-digitala-kanaler/LFUI-components/README.md

 @import "@lf-digitala-kanaler/lfui-components/src/scss/LFUI.scss";
 ```

-Please see the [lf-fonts documentation](lf-fonts) on loading and preloading
+See the [fonts documentation](fonts) on loading and preloading techniques
-techniques for optimal performance and accessibility.
+for optimal performance and accessibility.

 ## Migrating from lfui 6.x.x
 There hasen't been so many changes to the core components in this version but